 When the hubby came home from work, all I got was a dirty look…no comment whatsoever.

-I’m still working on relocating some outlets and patching up the hole in the wall that is left from the teardown.
+After that, I had to still relocate some outlets and patch up the hole in the wall that was left from the teardown on the kitchen wall.

-Since this post, a lot has changed in our kitchen and it went through several color changes and designs.
-I also added a counter post (HERE) under the island after the new countertops were added.
+Since the original publishing of this post, a lot has changed in our kitchen and it went through several color changes and designs.
+I also added a kitchen counter post under the island after the new countertops were added.